| A balance

 less likely to sell overnight or have the capability of being quickly

 converted into a current asset such as cash.
+Since your company has

 a right to the future collection of money, accounts receivable are